 Glenuig Community Association

 Glenuig Community Association (GCA) has been responsible for several initiatives in the area.
-Through determined fundraising, notably through the Glenuig Music Festival (1983-1993) the local community built the magnificent Glenuig Hall that is owned and managed by the GCA, and the Association is currently looking into the future of the village shop, hoping to build new premises and re-open the shop to be run as a Community Enterprise.
+Through determined fundraising, notably through the Glenuig Music Festival (1983-1993) the local community built the magnificent Glenuig Hall that is owned and managed by the GCA.
+Since Glenuig Hall opened in April 1995 it has been the focus of a much admired programme of arts events as well as an important community hub and a popular venue for weddings and other private functions.

 Read or download our constitution here